-I talked to him through a thick glass wall.
+I talked to him through a thick glass wall when I visited him in jail.
 We talked over a telephone.
 I thought this kind of communication was reserved for murderers or high risk prisoners.
 I realized, it was also used for people who have broken immigration laws.

 Miguel Araujo was one of the first community activist and advocates for immigrants’ rights whom I met when I came to this country eight years ago.
 For years, he organized hundreds of rallies and marches, demanding driver licenses for undocumented immigrants.
 He has been persistent is his demands for immigration reform.
 He also owns a successful Mexican restaurant in San Bruno, home to the San Francisco International airport.
 He is the kind of leader who is very confrontational.
 He is not diplomatic at all.
 Often he says things without thinking.
 As a result, he has more than a few enemies.